Skip to main content

 Seoul

-Seoul has some of the fastest mobile networks on the planet.
-Expect 120-190 Mbps in central districts like Gangnam, Myeongdong, Jongno, and Hongdae.
-5G is available across most of the city with Saily and Airalo.
-The Seoul Metro is a standout: all 23 subway lines have excellent underground cell coverage.
-SK Telecom and KT have installed repeaters in every station and tunnel — you can stream HD video, make video calls, and navigate between stations without a single dropout.
-This level of underground connectivity is genuinely world-class.
+Seoul has some of the best mobile infrastructure on the planet.
+Expect 120-170 Mbps in central districts like Gangnam, Hongdae, Itaewon, and Myeongdong.
+5G is available in most commercial and business areas with Saily and Airalo.
+Seoul Metro’s underground coverage is exceptional — SK Telecom and KT have installed repeaters in every station, tunnel, and train car on all lines.
+You can stream video, make video calls, and navigate with full-speed data from 50 meters underground.

 Busan